tigerbeetle/viewstamped-replication-made-famous/README.md

 > Do you love distributed systems, high availability and fault tolerance?
 Do network partitions and consensus protocols scare you?
 Have you watched War Games, Hackers and Sneakers more than once?
 Ever wanted to be a bounty hunter but didn't know where to start?

-If you answered **Yes!!!** to any of the above, then this is your invitation to test *our skills* and **learn consensus the fun way**, by hacking [TigerBeetle](https://www.tigerbeetle.com)'s biodigital jazz version of the pioneering Viewstamped Replication consensus protocol, and earning bounties of **up to $3,000 for a correctness bug** and **up to $500 for a liveness bug**, within scope, in a $20,000 consensus challenge.
+If you answered *Yes!* to any of the above, then this is your invitation to test *our skills* and **learn consensus the fun way**, by hacking [TigerBeetle](https://www.tigerbeetle.com)'s biodigital jazz version of the pioneering Viewstamped Replication consensus protocol, and earning bounties of **up to $3,000 for a correctness bug** and **up to $500 for a liveness bug**, within scope, in a $20,000 consensus challenge.

 **[Watch the launch event on Zig SHOWTIME for an introduction to the protocol and behind-the-scenes interviews with Dr Brian M. Oki and Dr James Cowling.](https://www.youtube.com/watch?v=_Jlikdtm4OA)**